lndymrwn/instagram-clone-react/README.md

 [Questions](#questions)
 ## Installation
-Download the source code, then in the top folder run "npm install". the run, npm run start
+Download the source code, then  run "npm install". the run, npm run start
+Finally, (optional) if you want to use your own Firebase application go into /src/firebase.js and change the config object.

 ## Usage